 1 Entry Forms

-Entries (applications to perform at the Festival) should arrive on or before Monday 5 November 2018.
-Music entries must be sent to Louise Biagini, speech entries to Adrienne Adamson, and dance entries to Fiona Fairlie at Glasgow Music Festival, PO Box 7057, Glasgow, G44 9AU.
+Entries (applications to perform at the Festival) should arrive on or before Tuesday 5 November 2019.
+Music entries must be sent to Louise Biagini, speech entries to Adrienne Adamson, and dance entries to Wendy Petrie at Glasgow Music Festival, PO Box 7057, Glasgow, G44 9AU.
 Cheques should be made payable to Glasgow Music Festival (postal orders are accepted).
 Multiple entries may be submitted using the spreadsheet template which can be downloaded from here or obtained from the Festival Secretary; otherwise a separate entry form must be used for each entry.
 Extra forms may be photocopied, downloaded from the website, or obtained from the Festival Secretary.
 Where a form is not fully completed, the entry may be refused.
 Entry fees are not normally refunded.

 The Festival is organised by Glasgow Music Festival, a limited company, registered in Scotland, number SC509953.
 All applications to perform at the Festival are made to the company.
 In these regulations, Glasgow Music Festival (‘the Festival’) means the event or the company as the context requires.